Cartoon Butterfly Cupcakes

 Can I make these cupcakes ahead of time?

-Yes!
-You can bake the cupcakes and pipe the wings in advance.
-Store the wings in an airtight container at room temperature, and assemble on the day of serving.
+Yes.
+You can bake the cupcakes and make the butterfly wings in advance.
+Store the wings in an airtight container and assemble on the day.

 Can I freeze these cupcakes?

-The cupcakes themselves can be frozen undecorated for up to one month.
-I don’t recommend freezing once the wings are attached, as they can soften or warp.
+The cupcakes can be frozen undecorated for up to one month.
+I don’t recommend freezing them once the wings are attached.

-Can I use fondant instead of candy melts for the wings?
+Can I use fondant instead of candy melts?

 Can I make the butterflies ahead of time?

-Absolutely.
-Candy melt butterflies can be made several days before and stored at room temperature or in the fridge until ready to use.
+Yes.
+They can be made a few days in advance and stored until ready to use.

 Final Thoughts